bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 ![find replace](./pics_05_data_cleaning/fig12.png)
 *<sub>Figure 12: Remove HTML tags in cells.</sub>*

 The `*` is a wildcard that represents any text.
-Note that you do not need to exlicitely specify an empty string in the `replace with` field.
+Note that you do not need to explicitly specify an empty string in the `replace with` field.
 Excel will take care of this.

 ![find replace](./pics_05_data_cleaning/fig13.png)
 *<sub>Figure 13: HTML tags removed.</sub>*